Pour yourself a cuppa and let’s dive straight in these 18 must ask questions before booking your photographer

 How are the images provided?
 Online gallery, and/or USB should be the two options you should ask for.
-I offer both: online gallery so you can share with everyone and have them handy, and I also send a USB for safe keeping.
+I offer both: online gallery so you can share with everyone and have them handy is included with 1 year Cloud Storage, and I also offer the option to have a USB for safe keeping.

 Will the images be watermarked?
 Again, some photographers offer cheaper packages, but charge the download of images without watermark.
 It might be good if you are only looking for a handful of wedding photos but still have a full day coverage.

 How long do you keep the online gallery?
 Photographers will choose to archive your images to make space for new weddings.
 Ask them how long until they do that, to know exactly until when you can download them.
 I save your images for 12months online, and I can send you a USB for safe keeping within 6 months of the wedding, and send you an email reminder before the gallery is archived.